How to Grow and Care Fern leaf Lavender? – Hardiness of Fern leaf – Is it edible or not?

 Lavender is a Mediterranean perennial plant with a strong scent.
 Its grey-to-green foliage remains evergreen throughout the year in warmer climates.

-It will thrive well if you keep the plant warm in winters as well, and the herb thrives in even the harshest of garden conditions.
+It will thrive well if you keep the plant warm in winter as well, and the herb thrives in even the harshest of garden conditions.

 Wrapping up the context